Greybody Factor, Resonant Frequencies, and Entropy Quantization of Charged Scalar Fields in the Kerr-EMDA Black Hole: Conclusions

 Several directions for future work suggest themselves. {Extending the GF calculation to massive scalars ($\mu_s \neq 0$) remains an open problem: the irregular singularity at spatial infinity is genuine for $\mu_s \neq 0$, and the transmission coefficient depends on the CHF connection coefficients, which are expressible only as infinite continued fractions.
-Their numerical evaluation via the Painlev\'{e}/isomonodromic deformation framework~\cite{Bonelli:2021uvf} would complete the analytical programme initiated here.} The spin-1 and spin-2 perturbation equations on the Kerr-EMDA background have not yet been studied analytically; the Teukolsky formalism may admit a CHF separation similar to the scalar case.
-The parameter-dependent entropy quantum~\eqref{deltaSBH2} calls for a microscopic explanation within string theory, where the EMDA BH arises as a heterotic string solution~\cite{Sen:1992ua}.
+Their numerical evaluation via the Painlev\'{e}/isomonodromic deformation framework~\cite{Bonelli:2021uvf} would complete the analytical programme initiated here.} The spin-1 and spin-2 perturbation equations on the Kerr-EMDA background have not yet been studied analytically; the Teukolsky formalism may admit a CHF separation similar to the scalar case. {Connecting the analytical resonant spectrum obtained here to the numerical QNM calculations for rotating dilatonic BHs~\cite{Kokkotas:2015uma} and to the full domain of existence mapped in Ref.~\cite{Herdeiro:2025blx} would provide a bridge between exact Heun-function methods and the broader landscape of Einstein-Maxwell-dilaton solutions at general coupling $\gamma$.} The parameter-dependent entropy quantum~\eqref{deltaSBH2} calls for a microscopic explanation within string theory, where the EMDA BH arises as a heterotic string solution~\cite{Sen:1992ua}.
 Finally, the enhanced Hawking emission of Kerr-EMDA BHs could have implications for primordial BH evaporation constraints in scenarios where the dilaton field is light.

 }